Small Obsidian specimen for the classroom from the Tarawera volcanic eruption of 1886 in the Bay of Plenty Region, New Zealand.

 Specific gravity: ~2.4

-Specimens are usually no smaller than 50mm x 30mm x 10mm.
+Specimens are approximately 50mm x 30mm x 10mm with very sharp edges.